zpeng1898/BigDL_Docs/notes_on_distributed_GNN/README.md

 Combining TF-GNN with Orca.
 See directory `./TF-GNN` for more notes and codes.

-TF-GNN supports GNN distributed training on TensorFlow.
+TF-GNN supports GNN distributed training based on TensorFlow.